UT-Austin-Data-Science-Group/Mini-batch-OT/README.md

 --m : mini-batch size

 --epochs : number of epochs at k = 1.
-The actual running epochs is calculated by multiplying this value by the value of k.
+The actual running epochs are calculated by multiplying this value by the value of k.

 --lr : initial learning rate

---latent-size : latent size of the generator
+--latent-size : the latent size of the generator

---datadir : path to dataset
+--datadir : path to the dataset

 --L : number of projections when using slicing approach